-Over the years, I’ve noticed 3 common singing mistakes, primarily of the untrained and/or amateur singer.
+Over the years, I’ve noticed 3 common singing mistakes, primarily newbies or untrained singers make.

-It’s my deepest belief, that every of the 3 issues can be addressed and eventually fixed.
+It’s my deepest belief, that every one of these common singing mistakes can be fixed.
 There are several strategies in place.
-While singing outside your range can be changed immediately, the other two will take a while.

-If you are willing to put some work into it and follow through, you will be rewarded with a new experience of how singing can be.
-I’ll be right here constantly educating and motivating you.
+If you are willing to put some work and effort into it, and follow-through, you will be rewarded with a new voice.

 In fact, singing will be so much more fun.